Like the crumbling walls of an old building, legacy systems represent a major problem for organizations.

 - Complexity and sensitivity of transition.
 A good example here is the case of MOCAS, a piece of software that has been in continuous use by the US Department of Defense since 1958

-Based on the reasons stated above, there are two types of organizations that legacy software is more prevalent:
+Based on the reasons stated above, there are two types of organizations that legacy software that is more prevalent:

 - Large organizations that operate on numerous complex, multi-layered workflows